benczaja/energy-efficient-computing/hands-on/KT/README.md

 pip install git+https://github.com/KernelTuner/dashboard
 ```

-We only need to do install all the necessary software once.
+We only need to install the necessary software once.

 ## GEMM (cached version)